SecondeJK/dev-theatre/src/pages/tool-shaming/index.md

 ---
-title: On tour - The Politics of Tool Shaming
+title: Talk - The Politics of Tool Shaming
 date: "2019-10-20"
 featuredImage: './phpsw.jpeg'
 ---

-Currently touring the UK.
+UK Tour on how to hamstring your business with elitism.

 <!-- end -->